leoloso/gatowebsites/content/docs/guides/query/executing-queries-and-mutations.md

 ---
 title: Executing Queries and Mutations
-metaDesc: "Examples of the two supported operations in the GraphQL server: queries and mutations."
+description: "Examples of the two supported operations in the GraphQL server: queries and mutations."
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 50
 ---